Samoan patrol vessel Nafanua II: Operational history

 Manufacturer Austal handed Nafanua II over to Samoan representatives at its plant in Henderson, Western Australia, on 16 August 2019.
 Present at the handover ceremony, representing Samoa, were Fiame Naomi Mata'afa, and Fuivaili’ili Egon Keil, Samoa's Deputy Prime Minister and Commissioner of Police.
 Representing Australia were Linda Reynolds and Melissa Price, Minister for Defence and Minister for Defence Industry.

 Samoa agreed that Nafanua II would cooperate under the Niue Treaty Subsidiary Agreement to conduct fishery surveillance as it transited Australian waters, on its first voyage to Samoa, even though she had yet to be officially commissioned.
 Nafanua II arrived in Apia on 4 October 2019.

 On 5 August 2021 the vessel ran aground on a reef near Salelologa wharf while transporting police officers to Savai'i to manage a protest.
 It was successfully salvaged on 15 September and loaded onto a barge for transport to Australia.
 The commander of the vessel, Superintendent Taito Sefo Hunt, was subsequently charged with five counts of misconduct.
 A hearing into the charges by the police disciplinary tribunal began on 4 November 2021.
 On 21 December 2021 the officer-in-charge of the ship at the time of the accident, Superintendent Hunt, was found guilty on three charges of negligence by a police disciplinary tribunal.
 On 4 January he was fined $2,000 tala and demoted from superintendent to corporal.

 On 5 March 2022 the Samoa Observer reported that the vessel was "beyond economical repair".

 Replacement

+In March 2022 the Japanese government offered to fund a smaller vessel to enable maritime patrols until a decision on a permanent replacement was made.
+The vessel, Tilafaiga, arrived in June 2023.

 On 2 June 2022 Australian Foreign Minister Penny Wong announced that the Australian government would gift Samoa two replacement patrol ships.
 The first replacement, Nafanua III, will be delivered in November 2023.